fbpx

 Cash Payments

 The quickest way to make an IRS payment is online, but it is possible to pay by cash if desired.
-The IRS partners with several retailers that can process your payment for a small fee ($1.50 to $3.99 per payment), including CVS Pharmacy, Dollar General, 7-Eleven, Walgreens, Family Dollar, and Speedway.
-Payments are limited to $1,000 or less per day.
-Monthly and annual limits may also apply.
+The IRS partners with several retailers that can process your payment for a small fee ($1.50 to $2.50 per payment), including CVS Pharmacy, Dollar General, 7-Eleven, Walgreens, Family Dollar, and Walmart.
+Payments are limited to $500 or less.
+There is no daily limit, but monthly and annual limits may apply.
 You must follow these four steps if you choose to pay by cash:

-1. Visit the ACI Payments, Inc. website and follow the instructions to make a cash payment.
+1. Visit the ACI Payments, Inc. or Pay1040.com website and follow the instructions to make a cash payment.

-3. Once the IRS verifies your information, you’ll receive an email from the cash processing company.
-This email will contain a link to a payment code and additional instructions.
+3. Once the IRS verifies your information, you’ll receive a second email from the cash processing company.
+This email will contain a link to a payment barcode and additional instructions.
 You can print the payment code or save it to your smartphone.
 The code is only valid for seven (7) days.

-4. Go to the location listed in the cash processing company’s email and provide your code.
-Be sure to keep your receipt as confirmation of your payment.
-It may take up to two (2) business days for your payment to post to your account.
+4. Take your payment barcode to any participating retailer to make your payment.
+Be sure to keep your payment receipt.
+It may take up to two (2) business days for it to post to your IRS account.

 You may also make cash payments in person at certain IRS office locations.
 Just call before heading over to verify your location is currently accepting payments.